-It is imperative you are aware and acknowledge that, as a student, you are directly representing Northwest Florida State College's Medical Laboratory Technology program.
+It is imperative you are aware and acknowledge that as a student, you are directly representing Northwest Florida State College's Medical Laboratory Technology program.
 You will also represent the facility in which the clinical rotations are taking place.
-In your student role, you are not an employee of nor eligible for any benefits due to the employees of the clinical institution but are bound by their rules and regulations since you will be encountering patients on their premise.
+It is to be stressed that in your student role, you are not eligible for any benefits due to the employees of the clinical institution but are bound by their rules and regulations since you will be encountering patients on their premise.